yellomango9/Alpha-Lab-IT-Complaint-Portal/FEATURE_TESTING_GUIDE.md

-# 🧪 Alpha Lab IT Complaint Portal - Feature Testing Guide
+# 🧪 AMC Complaint Portal - Feature Testing Guide

 This guide covers manual testing of all the new features implemented based on your requirements.